 Bake until bubbly and the cheese browns.
 Serve with some fresh cilantro and way too much sour cream.

-As pork is a mild flavor, you can add it to soups, stews, and even chili to up the protein in the dish.
+As pork has a mild flavor, you can add it to soups, stews, and even chili to up the protein in the dish.
+It’s delicious on top of a sweet potato or some plain noodles!
+Of course, it’s also great for pork sandwiches.
+That goes without saying!

 Simmer on low for about 2 hours, stirring every 15 minutes, until the rice grains burst and the Congee is creamy.